EvaMaeRey/ggplot2-extension-cookbook/README.md

 Stat to do some computational work, and then inherit the rest of its behavior from a more primitive geom.

-Working with new-to-R students meant that I got to reflect on workflow and revise and reformulateit; how would we build up skills and ideas in way that would be accessible to *very* new R and ggplot2 users.
-As veterans of just one or two stats classes that used R and ggplot2, what would these students they find familiar and accessible?
+Working with new-to-R students gave me a chance to reflect on my fledgling workflow and reformulate it; how would we build up skills and ideas in way that would be accessible to *very* new R and ggplot2 users.
+What would these students – veterans of just one or two stats classes that used R and ggplot2, find familiar and accessible?
 What might we be able to de-emphasize? ggproto and object oriented programming hadn’t been touched in coursework.
 Could we still still succeed with extension?